xu737/FAST-MAD/README.md

 # Unity is Strength: Efficient Federated Anomaly Detection for Cross-domain Time Series with Sharded LLM [Scalable Data Science] [Under Review]
-This repository provides the implementation of _Unity is Strength: Efficient Federated Anomaly Detection for Cross-domain Time Series with Sharded LLM [Scalable Data Science]_, called _FAST-MAD_ below.

 ## Installation
-This code is based on Python 3.8, PyTorch 1.3.1, the requirements are written in requirements.txt.
+Run the following script for environment configuration.
 ```
 pip install -r requirements.txt
 ```

-## Dataset
+## Datasets
-### SMD, PSM, and MSL dataset:
+### SMD, PSM, and MSL:
-You can download SMD, PSM, and MSL from [Google Drive](https://drive.google.com/drive/folders/1gisthCoE-RrKJ0j3KPV7xiibhHWT9qRm).
+SMD, PSM, and MSL can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1gisthCoE-RrKJ0j3KPV7xiibhHWT9qRm).
 ### SWaT dataset:
-For the SWaT dataset, you can apply for it by following its official tutorial, link: https://itrust.sutd.edu.sg/itrust-labs_datasets/dataset_info/.
+Please refer to https://itrust.sutd.edu.sg/itrust-labs_datasets/dataset_info/ for SWaT.
 ### UCR dataset:
-For the UCR dataset, you can apply for it by following its official Archive, link: https://www.cs.ucr.edu/~eamonn/time_series_data_2018.
+UCR can be downloaded from its official Archive, link: https://www.cs.ucr.edu/~eamonn/time_series_data_2018.

 ## Train and evaluate
-We provide the experiment script under the folder ./scripts.
-You can reproduce the experiment results as follows:
+We provide the experiment scripts in the folder ./scripts.
+The experiment results can be reproduced as follows.
 ```
 bash ./scripts/main_tes.sh
 ```